 Enter technology to save you.

-The Tile is a tiny bluetooth tracker that promises to help.
+The Tile is a tiny Bluetooth tracker that promises to help.
 It’s physically a small white plastic block with a hole in the corner to let it be attached to whatever you want to.
 It’s got the Tile logo and that’s it – no obvious buttons or controls.
-Internally it’s a bluetooth tracker and a single non-rechargable battery that the builders claim will last about a year.
+Internally it’s a Bluetooth tracker and a single non-rechargeable battery that the builders claim will last about a year.

 Price: ± € £20 for a single Tile, £50 for four tiles